himmelblau-idm/libhimmelblau/README.md

 The purpose of this project is to implement MSAL for Rust, based on the specifications found in the Microsoft API Reference for [ClientApplication Class](https://learn.microsoft.com/en-us/python/api/msal/msal.application.clientapplication?view=msal-py-latest) and [PublicClientApplication Class](https://learn.microsoft.com/en-us/python/api/msal/msal.application.publicclientapplication?view=msal-py-latest).
 These are Python references which will be mimicked in Rust here.

-> **_NOTE:_**  Implementing the [ConfidentialClientApplication Class](https://learn.microsoft.com/en-us/python/api/msal/msal.application.confidentialclientapplication?view=msal-py-latest) is not currently a target for this project.
-If you are interested in volunteering to implement the ConfidentialClientApplication Class, please contact the maintainer.

 The project also implements the [MS-DRS] protocol, which is undocumented by microsoft.
 A [protocol specification](https://github.com/himmelblau-idm/aad-join-spec/releases/latest) is in progress as part of the himmelblau project.